googleapis/storage-testbench/README.md

 ### Causing a failure using x-retry-test-id header

-The following cURL request will attempt to list buckets and the testbench will emit a `503` error once in the JSON server based on the Retry Test created above.
+The following cURL request will attempt to list buckets and the testbench will emit a `503` error once in the HTTP server based on the Retry Test created above.
 Subsequent list buckets operations will succeed.

-In this example, list buckets operations in the gRPC server will not be impacted since the Retry Test created above only applies to JSON.
+In this example, list buckets operations in the gRPC server will not be impacted since the Retry Test created above only applies to HTTP.
 Specify `"transport": "GRPC"` for a Retry Test Resource to apply to gRPC operations.

 ```bash